liquibase/liquibase-contribute-site/docs/code/unit-tests.md

 title: Unit Tests
 ---

-# How to write unit tests for Liquibase
+# How to Write Unit Tests for Liquibase

-Liquibase code contains both unit tests and integration tests.
+Liquibase code contains both unit tests and [integration tests](integration-tests.md).
 Here are the basics of creating Unit tests used by the automated build process to validate Liquibase and reduce regressions.

 ## What are unit tests?